 Benefits Of Oil Massage

-Oil massage (Abhyanga) softens, cleans and tones the skin making it lustrous.
-It balances Vata dosha and increases strength, stamina and longevity.
-It promotes sleep, improves vision, removes fatigue and slows down aging.
+Oil massage (Abhyanga) softens, cleanses, and tones the skin, making it look lustrous.
+It balances Vata dosha and increases strength, stamina, and longevity.
+It promotes sleep, improves vision, removes fatigue, and slows down aging.

 Proper oil massage (Abhyanga) therapy usually takes 30 – 40 minutes.